fieldtrip/website/workshop/fitng2023.md

 The `bidsroot` directory with the original raw data is **not** installed, but can be obtained from <https://doi.org/10.34973/gvr3-6g88> if you would want to look at the preprocessing, or want to analyze the data in another way.

+### Check your macOS security settings

+{% include markup/danger %}
-### The following section is relevant to macOS users only: Check your macOS security settings
+This section is relevant to macOS users only.
+{% include markup/end %}

 If you have a MacBook with a recent version of macOS, chances are that your security settings don't trust the mex files that are included with FieldTrip.